segmentio/segment-docs/src/engage/user-subscriptions/subscription-sql.md

 Once you write your SQL query, click **Select warehouse** from the Configure screen to select the data warehouse you'd like to query.

-Before you schedule your sync intervals, click **Preview** to preview and validate your results.
+Before you schedule your sync intervals, click **Preview** to preview a subset of data and validate your results.
 To see subscription statuses for a particular profile, select a user row, then select the Identities tab.

 ### Schedule sync intervals